kerkkoh/simple-clothing-store/README.md

 # Simple Clothing Store

+## IMPORTANT

+**This project is currently broken** due to a Printful API update (see [the new API docs](https://developers.printful.com/docs/)) that is incompatible with the Printful API SDK used by this project.
+Printful is planning on releasing an even newer version of their API (see [v2 docs](https://developers.printful.com/docs/v2-beta/)) and thus updating the project to adhere to the old API will not be ideal.
+Instead, I will be updating the project in a major way to achieve v2.0.0, which will introduce major breaking changes.
+This is necessary, as this project is already 4 years old, and is not up to date with modern industry standards.
+I will be creating a separate `next` branch as soon as the version is partially working.
+You can expect the release in late December 2023 or sometime in Q1 2024.

+The software development industry has changed a lot in 4 years.
+Specifically, serverless has become the new way of running both backend, frontend, and database services.
+Serverless means roughly what you think it does -- there is no constantly running server, but rather sleeping servers that wake up to perform operations, such as running an API route, serving a page, or performing a database function.
+This changes much of what traditional services could rely on, as there is no longer a server running constantly, and anything you save in memory (such as variables) is destroyed after the server has performed its operation.
+In accordance to this project's intention from day 1, it is a fresh and modern starting point for beginners, which shows them the industry standard way of creating semi-complex web services.
+4 years ago that modern starting point was React with Create React App + Node.js, but this is clearly not the case when moving to 2024.

+Namely, the following changes will be made to bring the project up to modern web development standards:
+1. Migrate to using [Next.js](https://nextjs.org/) -- Allows for [SSR (server-side rendering)](https://nextjs.org/docs/pages/building-your-application/rendering/server-side-rendering) and having an API backend + frontend in the same project
+2. Migrate to using [TypeScript](https://www.typescriptlang.org/) -- Allows for much easier development without having to guess types of variables and is an industry-standard
+3. Update any Printful API calls to either the current API version or Printful API v2
+4. Ensure that the Paypal integration is up to date and functional
+5. Introduce a light database element *if necessary*, as serverless/edge functions as API routes can not retain state (global variables) due to not running on a server 24/7.
+Likely this will be a lightweight persistent database, which is freely available for everyone such as [Vercel KV](https://vercel.com/docs/storage/vercel-kv) or [Vercel PostgreSQL](https://vercel.com/docs/storage/vercel-postgres)

+Ultimately the goal is that beginners can run this project locally with the help of Docker, and **deploy it into the cloud for free** using Vercel.
+Vercel is of course just one option for a provider, but due to using Docker, the project will be able to be uploaded to any cloud provider (most of them support containers).

+---

 ![banner](https://i.imgur.com/fg8F52a.png)

 [![GitHub license](https://img.shields.io/github/license/kerkkoh/simple-clothing-store)](https://github.com/kerkkoh/simple-clothing-store/blob/master/LICENSE.md)

+## Description

 This project is a simple **clothing store** implemented with **React** and **Node.js**, aiming for an *almost* databaseless design by utilizing a **Printful** integration.